 Insightly’s project management features let users create milestones, pipelines, and project tasks, receive automatic email reminders, customize contact roles, and view reports on project activity.
 Of course, you’ll also have access to traditional CRM functions like address books, email integration, calendars, notes, and web forms.

 Average User Rating: 4.5/5

-monday.com allows for seamless integration between CRM and PM.
+monday.com‘s work management platform allows for seamless integration between CRM and PM, via preconfigured workflows like monday sales CRM.
 All client information is stored in one shared board to avoid confusion between team members or clients.
-Sales requests, new client onboarding, and account tracking are some of the features of monday.com’s CRM dashboard.
+Sales requests, new client onboarding, and account tracking are some of the features of the monday sales CRM dashboard.
 The dashboard itself is unique from other CRMs because it’s a visual board with color coordinated tabs.
 The standard excel-style CRM doesn’t fit with every team, which makes monday.com a highly sought-after CRM alternative.

 Reviews of this feature say that it’s easy to understand and use.
 The color coordinated dashboard provides a simple way to track progress, stages, and action items.
 This CRM feature is included in the base package; however, there are options to upgrade to higher packages with increased features and capabilities.

 Average User Rating: 3.9/5